Updated: May 6, 2025

 Moving to Lisbon from the USA

 If you are moving to Lisbon from the US, you’ll find that the cost of living, from daily essentials and transportation to healthcare and eating out in restaurants, is much more affordable than in the USA.
-You will likely be pleasantly surprised when comparing Lisbon to your own city or town in the US.
-Consumer prices are around 45 percent lower in Lisbon than in San Francisco.

 The Portugal Golden Visa is an excellent option whereby you can secure residency for a qualifying investment in the country through real estate, capital transfer, and many other options.
+The minimum investment amount for this option is €250,000.

-If you do not want to make a significant investment in the country, then the best option is the Portugal D7 Visa, whereby you will be able to stay in Portugal so long as you can prove that you can sustain yourself throughout your stay in the country.
-As a European city, Lisbon offers a rich history, buzzing city life, and a myriad of stunning landscapes.
+If you do not want to make a significant investment in the country, but earn a passive income, then the best option is the Portugal D7 Visa.
+With this visa, you will be able to stay in Portugal if you can prove that you can sustain yourself throughout your stay in the country via your passive income, as long as you make at least €870 per month (Portugal’s minimum wage).

-For remote workers looking to relocate to Lisbon, then the Digial Nomad Visa is your best option.
+For remote workers looking to relocate to Lisbon, the Digital Nomad Visa is your best option.
+To qualify, you’ll need to earn at least four times the Portuguese minimum wage, which totals €3,480 per month.

 Moving to Lisbon from the UK

 In the same way, if you are moving from London to Lisbon, you will find that the city is very affordable.
 While rental prices and property prices are creeping up, they are still much more reasonable than in the capital of the UK.
-Moving to Lisbon from the UK, you should be pleasantly surprised by the cost of living in the Portuguese capital.

 Note that for other non-EU citizens, you should check about the visa process in your country for entering Portugal.
 As with US and UK citizens, the Golden Visa, D7 Visa, and Digital Nomad Visa are good options to consider.